billstclair/elm-websocket-framework-server/example/server/README.md

 * `npm run start:server`

-Normally, the server prints descriptions of every message it receives and sends.
-If you don't want to see this, you can invoke it with:
+Normally, the server is silent except for notifying you of the port it's listening on.
+If you want to see verbose messages, invoke it with:

-* `npm run start:server >/dev/null`
+* `VERBOSE=yes npm run start:server`

 If your web server automatically upgrades to HTTPS, or you prefer to leave off the ":8081" from the Server URL, you'll need to proxy to get to the non-encrypted websocket server.
 Do this by installing Apache `mod_proxy_wstunnel`: